-The student organizations listed below take an active role in the realization of our mission.
-It is through the efforts of the student organizations that CAU provides the content and themes of the student life campaign and the distinguished lecture series.
-We encourage you to join the organizations and take an active role in building upon the successes of your predecessors.
-We will provide you with the opportunity to establish your footprint in both the classroom and the community.
+Through the efforts of the student organizations listed below, AU develops the content and themes of the student life campaign and distinguished lecture series.
+We encourage you to join the organizations that interest you and take an active role in building on the successes of AU alumni, establishing your own footprint in both the classroom and the community.

-Years from now, when the memories of long nights cramming for midterms and finals while still balancing other responsibilities fade away, you will realize that the college moments you cherish most took place outside the classroom.
-A huge part of a well-rounded college experience is the opportunity to explore new interests, new friends and to discover who you are.
+A crucial part of a well-rounded college experience is the opportunity to explore new interests, make new friends, and discover who you are.
+Years from now, when memories of long nights cramming for exams while balancing other responsibilities fade away, you will realize that the college moments you cherish most took place outside the classroom.

-Carlos Albizu University’s Student Council always seeks new and fresh ideas from students like you.
-This promotes communication, cooperation and understanding among students, faculty and administration, and also suggests ways to promote the best interests and objectives of a growing and active academic community.
+Albizu University’s Student Council always seeks fresh ideas from students like you.
+Keeping the door open to new ideas encourages communication, cooperation, and understanding among students, faculty, and administration and leads to innovative ways to promote the interests and objectives of a growing and active academic community.

-The Student Council’s overall functions are to provide the students with a vocal gateway when it comes to situations that can improve the college experience at CAU.
-We are here to focus on creating an engaging environment that complements the rigor of your academic program.
-By developing a stimulating series of student life experiences, this encourages students to network outside the classroom and creates a familiar sense of community.
+The Student Council exists to provide you with a voice in enhancing your college experience.
+We work to create an engaging campus environment that complements the rigors of your academic program.
+By developing a stimulating series of student activities, we pave the way for you to network outside the classroom and enjoy a familiar sense of community.

-As part of our CAU community, Student Council members are always encouraging our students to make a voice for themselves and be a part of our “family”.
+As members of the Student Council, we are all AU students ourselves.
+We encourage our fellow students to make a voice for themselves and be part of our “family.”

 Gender and Sexual Diversity Organization

-The Gender and Sexual Diversity Organization (GSDO) has as its purpose to bring awareness of sexual and gender identity issues among CAUstudents and community members.
-In addition, this organization aims to promote education and solidarity of the general population towards LGBTIQ groups.
+The Gender and Sexual Diversity Organization (GSDO) brings awareness of sexual and gender identity issues to AU students and other community members.
+In addition, this organization promotes education on LGBTIQ issues and solidarity among the general population toward LGBTIQ groups.

-American Psychological Association of Graduate Students Advocacy Coordinating Team (APAGS-ACT) - CAU Chapter
+American Psychological Association of Graduate Students Advocacy Coordinating Team—AU Chapter

-Each CR is the point person for his or her university, not only disseminating information relevant to graduate students, but also voicing the collective concerns of graduate students to FPA.
-CAU's campus representative has created a listserv for you to communicate with your colleagues, receive local job postings and other pertinent information.
-If you want to join, please send an email to CAUMiamiFPAGS@yahoo.com.
+AU's campus representative has created a listserv for you to use to communicate with your colleagues and receive local job postings and other pertinent information.
+If you’d like to join, please send an email to CAUMiamiAPAGS@yahoo.com.

-Psi Chi is the International Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
-Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.
-Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).
+Psi Chi is an international honor society founded in 1929 to encourage excellence in scholarship and advance the science of psychology.
+Membership is open to graduate and undergraduate students majoring or minoring in psychology who meet specific GPA and coursework requirements.
+Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association and the Association for Psychological Science.